mjkoo/rundown/README.md

 The intent is to make a Literate programming language, where the whole program and text are interwoven in such as way that the code is legible.

+To execute a Rundown Script, run `cargo run /path/to/script` from the project directory.

 #### Rundown Question

 Would you like to hear more about Rundown?
 [Yes/No]